RedTechGamer236/Midnight-Trilogy-Omnis-Patches/README.md

 # Midnight-Omnis Compatibility Patches
 A plugin adding Omnis compatibility to the Midnight Trilogy.
+The version numbers for each release correspond to the Midnight releases.

 ## Requirements
 - Omnis